Rating Quality of Diverse Time Series Data by Meta-learning from LLM Judgment: Experiments

+\partitle{Generalization of Meta-rater} A central motivation of TSRating is to develop a meta-trained rater that generalizes across datasets, obviating the need to retrain a separate rater for each one.
+To validate this, we conduct an ablation study on the Electricity dataset, comparing three variants: (1) Meta-rater, the rater trained via meta-learning across multiple datasets.
+(2) Single-dataset rater (same dataset), a rater trained only on the Electricity dataset.
+(3) Single-dataset rater (other dataset), a rater trained on the Weather dataset and directly applied to Electricity.
+These variants are then used to evaluate and select high-quality samples from the Electricity dataset for downstream model training.

+The RMSE results under five downstream models are reported in Table~\ref{tab:metalearn}.
+It is observed that the Meta-rater achieves nearly identical accuracy to the rater trained directly on the Electricity dataset, demonstrating that meta-learning preserves task-specific information.
+In contrast, the rater trained on a different dataset (Weather) suffers from significant performance degradation when evaluated on Electricity, highlighting the importance of cross-dataset generalization.

+\partitle{Ablation on Quality Criteria} For the ablation study, we compare the results of using individual criteria for scoring against the performance achieved by mixing all of them together.
+Table~\ref{tab:ablation} demonstrates that while single criteria can perform well on certain datasets, the performance is unstable.
+For example, the "amplitude" criterion achieves the best result on the Weather dataset but performs the worst on the Traffic dataset.
+When all criteria are fused, the performance improves, and it consistently outperforms the individual criteria.
+This ablation study underscores the importance of incorporating multiple criteria to achieve a comprehensive evaluation.
+We further discuss potential adaptive aggregation strategies for combining multiple criteria in Appendix~\ref{appen:adaptive_aggregation}.
+More ablation studies on framework components and experiment configurations can be found in Appendix~\ref{subsec:ablation} and Appendix~\ref{subsec:para}.

+\partitle{Ablation on TSFM Encoders} To investigate the dependence of TSRater on the choice of different types of time series foundation model (TSFM) encoders, we conduct ablation experiments comparing three representative TSFM encoders: MOMENT, Chronos, and TimeGPT.
+Using the Weather dataset, TSRater employs each encoder to perform data selection, followed by evaluation of downstream forecasting performance on five widely used models.
+All experimental settings are kept consistent with the main experiment.
+The results in Table~\ref{tab:appendix_encoder_ablation} show comparable performance across different TSFM encoders, indicating that TSRater’s effectiveness is not strongly dependent on a particular encoder architecture.
+This suggests that TSRater’s gains primarily stem from its ability to learn quality assessments guided by LLM supervision, rather than relying solely on pretrained TSFM representations.

-\partitle{Alternative LLMs} In addition to the GPT-4o-mini model used in the main experiments, we also explored other LLMs (Claude-3.5 and Gemini-2.0) for time series characteristic judgment.
-The aim is to evaluate whether different LLMs would affect the performance of the TSRating model.
+\partitle{Alternative LLMs} We also explored Claude-3.5 and Gemini-2.0 for LLM judgment to evaluate how alternative LLMs would affect the performance of TSRating.
 We conduct these experiments on the classification CBF dataset.

-As shown in Table~\ref{tab:alternative}, results based on the three chosen LLMs (GPT-4o-mini, Claude-3.5, and Gemini-2.0) are similar across different task-specific models.
-However, GPT-4o-mini stands out due to its lower API cost compared to Claude-3.5 and Gemini-2.0.
-The API costs for these three models are approximately \$0.0015, \$0.007, and \$0.007 per 10k tokens, respectively.
-Thus GPT-4o-mini is suggested as a cost-effective choice for proposed TSRating model without sacrificing much in terms of performance.
+As shown in Table~\ref{tab:alternative}, results based on three LLMs (GPT-4o-mini, Claude-3.5, and Gemini-2.0) are similar across different task-specific models.
+GPT-4o-mini is suggested as a cost-effective choice due to its lower API cost without sacrificing much performance.
+We further examine a multi-LLM ensemble strategy in Appendix~\ref{subsec:multillm}.